Although we can not change the fact that they cannot be there with us in body, we can certainly honor that they are there with us in spirit.

 ~ Reserve an empty chair in the front row of the ceremony, by placing a single white rose on it.
 You can even tie a little tag to it that says, "In memory of (your loved one's name).
 He/She is with us today in spirit."

-~ As a part of the ceremony, have your officiant read some words about the departed, and then release a single white dove.
+~ Have your officiant take a moment of silence after reading the name of your loved one(s).
+It is amazing the impact that silence can have.~ As a part of the ceremony, have your officiant read some words about the departed, and then release a single white dove.
 I recently did this for a bride who had just lost her father and the sound of the dove's wings in the silence of the crowd was incredibly moving.

 ~ Have a special memorial table.
 Place a framed picture of your loved one with a single candle burning in their honor.
 You may even choose to add a note on the table recognizing the person and how much they meant to you.